-POLICY STATEMENT(S)
+POLICY STATEMENT

-- I. Responsive neurostimulation (RNS) is medically appropriate for an individual with refractory focal epilepsy who meet ALL of the following criteria: - A. 18 years or older; - B. Diagnosed with focal seizures with one (1) or two (2) well-localized seizure foci identified; - C. Have had an average of three (3) or more disabling seizures (e.g., motor focal seizures, complex focal seizures, or secondary generalized seizures) per month over the prior three (3) months; - D. Refractory to medical therapy (unsuccessful treatment with two (2) or more-appropriate antiepileptic medications at therapeutic doses); - E. Not a candidate for focal resective epilepsy surgery (e.g., have an epileptic focus near the eloquent cerebral cortex; have bilateral temporal epilepsy); - F. Does not have ANY of the following contraindications for responsive neurostimulation device placement: - 1. have three (3) or more specific seizure foci; - 2. have primary generalized epilepsy; - 3. have a rapidly progressive neurologic disorder; - 4. have one (1) or more implanted medical devices that delivers electrical energy to the brain; - 5. are unable or do not have the necessary assistance to properly operate the device or magnet; or - 6. are high risk for surgical complications (e.g., active systemic infection or coagulation disorders [e.g., use of antithrombotic therapies or platelet count below 50,000]). - II.
-RNS is investigational for all other indications.
+- I. Based upon our criteria and assessment of the peer-reviewed literature, responsive neurostimulation has been medically proven to be effective and, therefore, is considered medically appropriate for patients with refractory focal epilepsy who meet ALL of the following criteria: - A. are 18 years or older; - B. have a diagnosis of focal seizures with one (1) or two (2) well-localized seizure foci identified; - C. have had an average of three (3) or more disabling seizures (e.g., motor focal seizures, complex focal seizures, or secondary generalized seizures) per month over the prior three (3) months; - D. are refractory to medical therapy (have failed two (2) or more appropriate antiepileptic medications at therapeutic doses); - E. are not candidates for focal resective epilepsy surgery (e.g., have an epileptic focus near the eloquent cerebral cortex; have bilateral temporal epilepsy); - F. does not have ANY of the following contraindications for responsive neurostimulation device placement: - 1. have three (3) or more specific seizure foci; - 2. have primary generalized epilepsy; - 3. have a rapidly progressive neurologic disorder; - 4. have one (1) or more implanted medical devices that delivers electrical energy to the brain; - 5. are unable or do not have the necessary assistance to properly operate the device or magnet; or - 6. are high risk for surgical complications (e.g., active systemic infection or coagulation disorders [e.g., use of antithrombotic therapies or platelet count below 50,000]). - II.
+Based upon our criteria and assessment of the peer-reviewed literature, responsive neurostimulation has not been medically proven to be effective and, therefore, is considered investigational for all other indications.